alphagov/govuk-developer-docs/source/manual/access-to-licensing-for-third-parties.html.md

 This document explains how to access the Licensify infrastructure as a third party, to perform various maintenance tasks.

+## Accessing the source code

+The source code is hosted on GitHub at [alphagov/licensify](https://github.com/alphagov/licensify).

 ## Accessing the logs

 Licensify uses an Elasticsearch / Logstash / Kibana system hosted by Logit.io for its logs.